-facilition infrast needs munici fire pro uninco nt and planned capacity of public es, adequacy of public services, and ructure needs or deficiencies including or deficiencies related to sewers, ipal and industrial water, and structural otection in any disadvantaged, or porated communities within or uous to the sphere of influence.
+Present and planned capacity of public facilities, adequacy of public services, and infrastructure needs or deficiencies including needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.
 Yes Maybe No a) Are there any deficiencies in agency capacity to meet service needs of existing development within its existing territory? Х b) Are there any issues regarding the agency's capacity to meet the service demand of reasonably foreseeable future growth? Х c) Are there any concerns regarding public services provided by the agency being considered adequate? Х d) Are there any significant infrastructure needs or deficiencies to be addressed? Х e) Are there changes in state regulations on the horizon that will require significant facility and/or infrastructure upgrades? Х f) Are there any service needs or deficiencies for disadvantaged unincorporated communities related Х to sewers, municipal and industrial water, and structural fire protection within or contiguous to the agency's sphere of influence?